GETTING HERE

 From Ophir

-This approach is more intimidating than dangerous, and less straight forward than the Hwy 550 approach.
+This approach is a little more intimidating and less straight forward than the Hwy 550 approach as you are only on the road for the first 1/3rd of the ski in.

-The overnight parking in Ophir is at the Town Hall/ Maintenance facility, which is in the western portion of the town.
+Parking: The overnight parking in Ophir is at the Town Hall/ Maintenance facility, which is in the western portion of the town.
 When you come into the town of Ophir from the Highway, take the right hand fork in the road.
 The Town Hall/ Maintenance barn is immediately on your left.
 Overnight parking is on the right side of the road opposite the maintenance barn.
-It is approximately a half mile ski up to East Ophir on the road until the pass road (unplowed) begins.
+The parking lot is shared with day-use skiers in the Ophir area, please carpool if you can to reduce the number of cars in the lot.

 opus hut colorado